bootsector/LLAMA/README.md

 **Button Mapping**

 It's possible to map buttons for each supported joystick.
-Button mapping is done based on an index that maps to the internal abstract pad (XInput-like).
+Button mapping is done based on an index that maps to buttons of the internal abstract pad (XInput-like).

-Look for "LLOAD Abstract Pad definitions for mappings" inside System/Config.h for a list of values and which buttons they correspond to.
-255 means that a button won't map to anything (it will be "deactivated").
+Mapping is fully customized by the user.
+Planning your mapping can be done with the help of the mapper/LLOAD Mapping.xlsx spreadsheel.
+Change the buttons of the supported pads in the "Input" area by selecting them from list boxes.
+You can see how those mappings affect output for XInput (USB) and also LLAPI cores by checking the "Output" area of the spreadsheet.

-Diagrams will be provided later, showing the default mapping correspondence between input controllers and their LLAPI and XInput outputs.
+After setting the mappings in the spreadsheet, simply use the numbers inside parenthesis for each button of each controller in the "<profile>" section of the mapper/map.xml file.
+There are two profiles per controller.
+You just apply the numbers at the same order they read from the spreadsheet to the chosen controller profile.

-Make changes inside the mapper/map.xml file and run the mapper/mapper.py (tested only on Python 2.7).
+After finishing the changes inside mapper/map.xml file, run the mapper/mapper.py application (tested only on Python 2.7).
 You should probably need to install intelhex package via pip beforehand.

 The above will convert map.xml to a file named map.eep.
 This should be flashed into AVR's EEPROM like this: